OpenAPITools/openapi-generator/docs/faq-generators.md

 ### How do I migrate from the Swift 5 generator to the swift 6 generator?

-- The infractures files, were moved inside a new directory called `Infracture`, please delete the old ones.
+- The infrastructure files have been moved to a new directory called `Infrastructure`.
+Please delete the old ones.
-- The `AnyCodable` dependecy was removed and it was introduced a new enum `JSONValue` to replace it.
-This allows you to use this generator without any dependencies.
+- The `AnyCodable` dependency has been removed and replaced with a new enum called `JSONValue`, allowing you to use this generator without external dependencies.
-- The `Combine` response is now deffered, which means that the request is now lazy by default and will only start when you start listening to it.
-To restore the old behaviour, set the flag `combineDeferred` as `false`.
+- The `Combine` response is now deferred by default, meaning the request will only start when you begin listening to it.
+To restore the previous behavior, set the `combineDeferred` flag to `false`.
-- There is a new configuration `apiStaticMethod` that allows you to use instance methocs instead of class methods for API calls.
-For more information check the sample project [apiNonStaticMethod](https://github.com/OpenAPITools/openapi-generator/tree/master/samples/client/petstore/swift6/apiNonStaticMethod).
+- A new configuration, `apiStaticMethod`, allows you to use instance methods instead of class methods for API calls.
+For more information, check the sample project [apiNonStaticMethod](https://github.com/OpenAPITools/openapi-generator/tree/master/samples/client/petstore/swift6/apiNonStaticMethod).
-- The new default response is async await.
-To restaure the old behaviour, set the flag `responseAs` as `ObjcBlock`.
+- The new default response is based on async/await.
+To revert to the previous behavior, set the `responseAs` flag to `ObjcBlock`.
-- The new default project structure is the SPM structure.
-To restore the old behaviour, set the flag `useSPMFileStructure` as `false`.
+- The default project structure now follows the SPM (Swift Package Manager) structure.
+To revert to the old structure, set the `useSPMFileStructure` flag to `false`.
-- The old {{projectName}}API is now called `OpenAPIClient`
+- The former `{{projectName}}API` is now called `OpenAPIClient`.
-- Now it's possible to set a request interceptor and retrier by setting `OpenAPIClient.shared.interceptor`.
-This makes authenticate resquests much easier.
+- You can now set a request interceptor and retrier by configuring `OpenAPIClient.shared.interceptor`, making authenticated requests easier to manage.

 ## TypeScript